Asastry1/finsim/README.md

 95% Interval Assuming Normality = {7819.50 ft,8332.44 ft}

 #### Logging
 During the process and after the exploratory well is drilled, the extracted mud as well as contents of the well is scientifically tested on an ongoing basis for hydrocarbons and various properties of the surrounding geology.
-The cost driver for this operation is simplified to a price per meter drilled at a rateof \$150 - \$200 per meter.
+The cost driver for this operation is simplified to a price per meter drilled at a rate of \$150 - \$200 per meter.
 This is simulated below based on two uniform distributions, the depth based on the confidence interval, and the cost based on the price estimate discussed above.

 ```python